Skip to main content

 2. Create a Litmap

 Now that you have your articles in Litmaps, we'll create a Map to visualize how your articles connect.
-See the image below, or click here to read step-by-step instructions on how to create a Map from your Tag.

 Your Litmap shows how your articles are connected via citations and references.